-Graduate Assistantships

-Graduate Scholarships

-A limited number of assistantships are available for graduate education students.
+The appeal will be reviewed by the appropriate program faculty and the chair will notify the applicant of action taken on the appeal.
+Information that will be considered in an admission appeal may include, but will not be limited to, the following: grades earned in graduate coursework from an accredited institution; evidence of professional achievements that substantiate potential for success with graduate education studies; extenuating circumstances (e.g., non-native English speaking individuals).
+The quality of the organization of information will also be considered in the review of appeals.
+Should the applicant wish to pursue the appeal process further, a written appeal should be submitted to the dean of the College of Education and Human Development.
+Further appeals may be made to the associate provost for Graduate Studies and Research.
+Graduate Assistantships A limited number of assistantships are available for graduate education stu- dents.
 Assistants must carry a minimum of 6 credit hours per semester.
 Duties may involve teaching, research, advising, office administration, and supervision of student teachers.

-Applications for assistantships are available from the Admissions and Advising Office, 118 Bailey Hall.
+Applications for assistantships are available from the Admissions and Advis- ing Office, 118 Bailey Hall.
 The recommended application deadline is April 1.

-The College of Education and Human Development has limited tuition scholarships available for continuing CEHD graduate students.
+Graduate Scholarships The College of Education and Human Development has limited tuition schol- arships available for continuing CEHD graduate students.
 Awards are based on academic merit, professional promise, and financial need.
-Recipients must be currently matriculated students intending to take 6 or more credits per semester during the following year.
+Recipients must be currently matriculated students intending to take 3 or more credits per semester during the following year.
 Applications for graduate scholarships are available from the Admissions and Advising Office, 118 Bailey Hall, and are due March 1.

-In addition to the general policies described in the Academic Policies chapter, specific policies for education programs are as follows:

-$\bar{T}ransfer\ Credit$ A maximum of six credit hours may be approved as transfer credit, provided these credits were earned no more than three years prior to matriculation and grades of B or better were received.
-Additional transfer credit may be approved by the appropriate program chair in unusual circumstances.
+Drogram Doligias Program Policies In addition to the general policies described in the Academic Policies chapter, specific policies for education programs are as follows: Transfer Credit A maximum of six credit hours may be approved as transfer credit, provided these credits were earned no more than three years prior to matriculation and grades of B or better were received.
+Additional transfer credit main curation and grades of B of octet were received.
+Additional transfer eredit may be approved by the appropriate program chair in unusual circumstances.
 Admission Credit A maximum of six credits taken during the semester of application may be approved by the appropriate department chair for admission credit.
-These are in addition to wansfer credits.
+These are in addition to transfer credits.
 In exceptional cases, students may petition to have additional credits accepted, upon admission to a program.
 Undergraduate Credits Graduate credit will not be given for courses taken to fulfill undergraduate degree requirements.
-Any other advanced undergraduate-level courses must be approved in advance by appropriate College of Education and Human Development graduate faculty if those credits are to be applied to fulfill graduate program requirements.
+Any other advanced undergradu- ate-level courses must be approved in advance by appropriate College of Educa- tion and Human Development graduate faculty if those credits are to be applied to fulfill graduate program requirements.
 Course Waivers Should a student wish to waive course requirements or request course substitutions, he or she must contact their faculty advisor to work out program changes.
 No more than 6 hours of academic credit may be waived or substituted.

-Comprehensive Examination/Portfolio/Practicum/Project All degree students must complete a comprehensive examination/portfolio/practicum/project that will assess the student's breadth and depth of knowledge of the program field.
-Please consult each program of study for the specific information regarding comprehensives, portfolios, practica, or projects.
+Comprehensive Examination/Portfolio/Practicum/Project All degree stu- dents must complete a comprehensive examination/portfolio/practicum/ project that will assess the student's breadth and depth of knowledge of the program field.
+Please consult each program of study for the specific information regard- ing comprehensives, portfolios, practica, or projects.
 Degree students will have an opportunity to receive an examination briefing at least two weeks prior to the examination date, and the criteria to be used in evaluating the examination will be available in written form.
-In addition, students have the right to receive an explanation of the examination results.
+In addition, stu- dents have the right to receive an explanation of the examination results.

-Comprehensive examinations will be graded as pass with honors, pass, or fail.
-A student may take the examination no more than twice; two failures will result in the student's being withdrawn from the program.